ariadnear/AB_Testing/README.md

 ### Test Statistics
 •	Hypothesis:
-o	H0: there is no statistically significant difference between the two bidding options? o	Ha: there is a statistically significant difference between the two bidding options?
+- H0: there is no statistically significant difference between the two bidding options?
+- Ha: there is a statistically significant difference between the two bidding options?

 <img width="369" alt="Screenshot 2024-07-03 at 5 49 48 PM" src="https://github.com/ariadnear/AB_Testing/assets/146493977/53660856-9777-4abb-977d-bda459394420">